Merton's optimal investment problem with jump signals: Introduction

-As in Merton's classical paper, an explicit solution of the HJB-equation is possible for power utility functions.
 In a case study, we consider an investor who, with some probability $p$, will receive a signal of the imminent price jump specified through a correlated pair of jointly normally distributed random variables.
-Here the optimal investment fractions with and without a signal can be computed numerically.
-It turns out, for instance, that the investor will disinvest completely even given a mildly positive signal, because risk aversion makes the mere knowledge about an impending jump too much to bear.
+Here, the optimal investment fractions with and without a signal can be computed numerically.
+It turns out, for instance, that the investor will almost completely disinvest even given a mildly positive signal.
+This can be viewed as a hedge against an impending jump motivated by the investor's risk aversion.
 We also compute the maximal expected utility and discuss how it depends on both the probability $p$ of receiving a signal when there is a jump and on the correlation $\rho$ between such a signal and the jump shock.
-We find that improvements in signal quality (higher correlation $\rho$) have a similar impact as improvements in signal quantity (higher signal probability $p$).
+For a typical degree of risk aversion, we find that improvements in signal quality (higher correlation $\rho$) have a similar impact as improvements in signal quantity (higher signal probability $p$); for high risk aversion, however, this trade-off becomes skewed.

 Since Merton's celebrated seminal work \cite{Merton71}, continuous-time optimal investment problems have been widely studied in the literature.
-Rather than embarking on the impossible task of reviewing what has been done there, let us highlight a few directions which we consider closest to our efforts here.
+Rather than embarking on the impossible task of reviewing all what has been done there, let us highlight a few directions which we consider closest to our efforts here.
 One way to interpret our jump signal setting is that our investor has access to privileged ``inside'' information, but can trade freely without impacting the underlying stock price.
-Seminal papers in this direction of ``small insiders'' include \cite{PikovskyKaratzas:96} and \cite{AmendingerImkellerSchweizer:98}, but there the inference problem is due to an initial enlargement of the investor's information flow, not a dynamic one as here, making the inference problem much more delicate than ours.
+Seminal papers in this direction of ``small insiders'' include \cite{PikovskyKaratzas:96} and \cite{AmendingerImkellerSchweizer:98}, but there the inference problem is due to an initial enlargement of the investor's information flow, not a dynamic one as here; as a result, their inference problem is much more delicate than ours.
 Efforts to endogenize the impact on stock prices by the insider's trades have spurred a tremendous amount of work starting with \cite{Kyle:85, Back:92}; see \cite{EkrenEtAl:21} for a recent connection of this equilibrium problem to optimal transport and for further references.